jakkaj/AutofacServiceFabricExample/README.md

-# AutofacServiceFabricExample
+# Autofac Service Fabric Example
-Really poorly documented project with Autofac DI working with Service Fabric WebAPI
+Really poorly documented project with Autofac DI working with Service Fabric WebAPI to respolve a reliable sevice.

 It sets up Autofac, configures a basic repo and a Reliable Service, before requesting the Repo (which in turn requests the service) via DI in the Controller.